Jasper-Mui/me-check-links/README.md

--j or /j,  change output to json format, all links display in green no long follows color rules<br/> -b or /b,  this flag will only show bad links, no flag specified will show all links -g or /g,  this flag will onyl show good links, no flag specified will show all links
+-j or /j,  change output to json format, all links display in green no long follows color rules<br/> -b or /b,  this flag will only show bad links, no flag specified will show all links -g or /g,  this flag will onyl show good links, no flag specified will show all links -i or /i,  mcl -i &gt ignore &lt &gt file &lt
+           first file ignores links that are in the file which is space delimited only valid links are allowed in the file and lines that start with # will be ignored

 <h2>Feature</h2>

 * The result of the links shows up in color to display the status of links.
 Does not apply to -j option as all links will show in green<br/>